grnet/e-science/orka/README.md

 ##"file" command

-orka file command provides sub-commands for puting files to Hadoop filesystem from local, ftp/http and pithos sources, as well getting files from Hadoop filesystem to local and pithos destinations.
+orka file command provides sub-commands for puting files to Hadoop filesystem from local, ftp/http and pithos sources, and getting files from Hadoop filesystem to local and pithos destinations.
 As well a list sub-command for listing pithos files in the URI format expected by orka CLI.

 ###"file list" command